jacobschwan/book_notes/Ultralearning/ultralearning_notes.md

 Cultivate the ability to concentrate.
 Carve out chunks of time when you can focus on learning, and make it easy to just do it.

+### Focus Problems

+1. Failing to start focusing
+    - Recognize when you're procrastinating
+    - Start w/ just making yourself work for 5 mins
+    - Build from there w/ Pomodoro Technique
+2. Failing to sustain focus
+    - Try to find *flow*, but don't stress if it doesn't come naturally
+    - Break-up studying into sessions of about 55mins to an hour.
+Rotate topics.
+    - **Distraction Sources**
+      1. Environment - be aware of when something like music is a distrction and not an avoid
+      2. Your task - if possible choose learning methods that keep you focused (eg video vs reading).
+Find way to help you focus though difficult tasks (eg taking note while reading)
+      3. Your mind - negative emotions, feeling, worries.
+If they arise mid-focus: let it arise, note it, and release it.
+3. Failing to create the right kind of focus
+    - High mental arousal is good for simple tasks or intense concentration towards a small target
+    - Complex tasks benefit from more relaxed focus

 ## Chapter 6: Directness: Go Straight Ahead

 Learn by doing the thing you want to become good at.
 Don't trade it off for other task, just because those are more convenient or comfortable.